 - The victim does not consent to the offender being offered Diversion;

-If Victoria Police decide that a referral to the Diversion Program is suitable, an offender will be given a copy of the Diversion Notice.
-It is useful for an offender or their lawyer to contact the Court to confirm the Court have received a copy of the Diversion Notice as well.
+If Victoria Police decides that a referral to the Diversion Program is suitable, an offender will be given a copy of the Diversion Notice.
+It is useful for an offender or their lawyer to contact the court to confirm the court has received a copy of the Diversion Notice as well.

-On the morning of the hearing, the offender will have an interview with the Diversion Coordinator at the Court.
-The Diversion Coordinator’s role is to identify the primary factors of the case and to advise the Magistrate or Judicial Registrar of suitable conditions for an offender’s Diversion Plan, should they be deemed suitable.
+On the morning of the hearing, the offender will have an interview with the diversion co-ordinator at the Court.
+The diversion co-ordinator’s role is to identify the primary factors of the case and to advise the magistrate or judicial registrar of suitable conditions for an offender’s Diversion Plan, should the offender be deemed suitable.

 If an offender is deemed unsuitable, the matter will be relisted for a summary case conference in the criminal list.

 As detailed above, there are two primary steps to obtaining Diversion.
 Firstly, an offender must receive a Diversion Notice from Victoria Police and secondly, they must be deemed suitable by a magistrate or judicial registrar in open court.